ZeroGDesign/docs/docs/pages/menu/menu_faq.md

 Adaptive Cubic, grid, gyroid, honeycomb, triangular or cubic

+Read more about print settings [here](/standard/print/settings).

 ## Is there a specific slicer I should be using?

 The one you’re most comfortable with!
 If you’re not partial to any one slicer, a lot of us are using Super Slicer.

+---

+# Klipper

+## What is Klipper?

+Klipper is a 3d-Printer firmware.
+It combines the power of a general purpose computer with one or more micro-controllers.
+See the [features](https://www.klipper3d.org/Features.html){:target="_blank"} document for more information on why you should use Klipper.

+## Do I need Klipper?

+No, but it is highly recommended.
+It flexibility and ease of use with Mainsail/Fluidd interface options make using your printer much more enjoyable.

 ---